 *NOTE: Admissions are on a rolling basis, so the earlier you complete your full application, the sooner you can be accepted into one of your projects of choice.

-Fall 2020: Accepting applications! - Price TBA in mid-late January
+Fall 2021: Accepting applications!
+Price TBA around mid January.

 An administrative fee is included in the total price of the EuroScholars program, which covers costs related to marketing, recruitment, and application advising/support.